AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-04-13-how-to-open-and-close-html-dialogs/index.md

 });
 ```

-Here, I'm using the `:is()` CSS function to query for buttons that open either modal or non-modal dialogs.
-This code works for any number of dialogs on a page and is more flexible than manually querying the individual elements.
-Note that we're not using `dialog.querySelector` to get the close button since that button is not guaranteed to be a child of the dialog in the case of non-modal dialogs.

-Now, we can assign `click` event handlers to these buttons:
+I'm using the `:is()` CSS function to query for buttons that open either modal or non-modal dialogs.Now, we can assign `click` event handlers to these buttons.
+I've chosen to handle both modal and non-modal dialogs in one function, but you could separate the logic for these if you wanted to:

 ```js {data-file="dialog.js" data-copyable="true"}
 const showAction = openButton.dataset.dialogAction || 'show';